maxs-rose/Aspire-OpenFGA/README.md

     .WithPlayground();
 ```

+> [!IMPORTANT]
+> When the playground is enabled the `http` endpoint will not be proxied by Aspire

 ## Model Definition

 Models can be imported from files using `WithModelDefinition`.
 This will import the modes from the
 specified path into the container the method was called on.

 ```c#